-The PHA will monitor progress in meeting the ELI requirement throughout the fiscal year.
-Extremely low-income families will be selected ahead of other eligible families on an as-needed basis to ensure the income targeting requirement is met.
+The PHA will monitor progress in meeting the income targeting requirement throughout the fiscal year.
+Extremely low-income families will be selected ahead of other eligible families on an asneeded basis to ensure the income targeting requirement is met.

 Order of Selection